QSD-Group/EXPOsan/exposan/pou_disinfection/README.rst

 Summary
 -------
 Systems included in this module are developed for the manuscript Elijah et al. [1]_ for four point-of-use (POU) disinfection technologies.
+Uncertainty, sensitivity, and contextual analyses performed in the manuscript can be reproduced using the scripts in the ``analyses`` directory.

 Four system configurations are included in this module, each corresponds to one technology.